Waim908/wine-termux/README-EN.md

 ### About "wine-virtual-memory.patch" => mapping.c Patch Application Failure

-The patch has been updated to `wine-virtual-memory.patch`.
+The patch has been updated to `wine-virtual-memory2.patch`.

 ### Q/A